adc-connect/adcc/docs/calculations.rst

 - **n_guesses** (Number of guess vectors):
   By default adcc uses twice as many guess vectors as states to be computed.
   Sometimes increasing this value by a few vectors can be helpful.
-  If you encounter a convergence to zero eigenvalues, than decreasing this parameter might solve the problems.
+  If you encounter a convergence to zero eigenvalues, then decreasing this parameter might solve the problems.
 - **max_iter** (Maximal number of iterations)
   The default value (70) should be good in most cases.
 If convergence